PopifyJS/PopifyJS.github.io/README.md

     closePopup: true, // specifies if the popup is to be closed on button click or not.
     icon: '', // any icon available on bootstrap icons work.
     class: '', // custom class you want to give to the button.
+    type: '', // type of a button, styles are changed when type is provided.
+Leave empty or remove the property if not needed.
     run: () => {
       // this function is called when the button is clicked.
     }